Clastify logo

 Natural gasMillions of yearsBuried organic matter is changed by heat and pressure into gaseous hydrocarbonsReleases fossil carbon as atmospheric CO₂

-Lightning strikes can start combustion naturally, especially during drought when vegetation is dry.
+Combustion can happen naturally after lightning strikes, especially during drought when vegetation is dry.
 Natural fires have always been part of some ecosystems.
-The major recent change is the rate: human activity has greatly increased combustion of fossil fuels and biomass, especially since industrialization.
+What has changed recently is the rate: human activity has greatly increased the combustion of fossil fuels and biomass, especially since industrialization.

 Burning fossil fuels matters because it releases carbon that had been sequestered for millions of years.
-Peat burning is significant too, since peat can store carbon accumulated over thousands of years and release it in a much shorter time when drained or burned.
+Peat burning is also significant, since peat can store carbon accumulated over thousands of years and release it in a much shorter time when drained or burned.

 Reading the Keeling Curve

-The Keeling Curve is a long-term record of atmospheric carbon dioxide concentration.
-It began at Mauna Loa Observatory and shows seasonal fluctuations sitting on top of a long-term increase.
+The Keeling Curve is a long-term record of atmospheric carbon dioxide concentration, begun at Mauna Loa Observatory, with seasonal fluctuations sitting on top of a long-term increase.

 There are two features to analyse.

 Start with the annual fluctuation.
 Carbon dioxide concentration rises during part of the year, then falls during another part.
 The main cause is the seasonal imbalance between photosynthesis and respiration on land.
-During the northern hemisphere growing season, land plants remove large amounts of carbon dioxide by photosynthesis, so atmospheric concentration falls.
+In the northern hemisphere growing season, land plants photosynthesise and remove large amounts of carbon dioxide, so atmospheric concentration falls.
 In autumn and winter, photosynthesis decreases while respiration and decomposition continue, so concentration rises again.
-The northern hemisphere gives the stronger seasonal signal because it has more land vegetation than the southern hemisphere.
+The northern hemisphere controls most of this seasonal signal because it has more land vegetation than the southern hemisphere.

-The second feature is the long-term trend.
-The annual fall does not fully cancel the annual rise, so the baseline increases over decades.
+Now look at the long-term trend.
+The annual fall does not fully cancel the annual rise, so the baseline climbs over decades.
 Combustion of fossil fuels is the main cause, with land-use change such as deforestation also contributing.
-Photosynthesis and ocean uptake remove some carbon dioxide, but they don’t remove enough to balance human emissions.
+Photosynthesis and ocean uptake remove some carbon dioxide, but they don't remove enough to balance human emissions.

 Image

-Remote monitoring stations are useful because they avoid strong local pollution signals from cities and industry.
+Remote monitoring stations help because they avoid strong local pollution signals from cities and industry.
 Using multiple stations also matters, since carbon dioxide mixing, hemispheric differences, vegetation patterns and local conditions can change the size and timing of fluctuations.

 Database work can test explanations for differences among monitoring stations.
-For example, students can compare the size of the annual carbon dioxide fluctuation with nearby land mass, forest cover, latitude or seasonal temperature.
-That is good ecological data use: propose a relationship, gather comparable data, and look for a pattern instead of relying on one graph alone.
+For example, students can compare annual carbon dioxide fluctuation size with nearby land mass, forest cover, latitude or seasonal temperature.
+That is good ecological data use: propose a relationship, gather comparable data, and look for a pattern rather than relying on one graph alone.

 Autotrophs and heterotrophs depend on each other at huge scale

-Aerobic respiration is cell respiration that uses oxygen as the final electron acceptor, so cells can produce ATP efficiently from carbon compounds.
-It depends on atmospheric oxygen.
+Aerobic respiration is cell respiration that uses oxygen as the final electron acceptor.
+That makes efficient ATP production from carbon compounds possible, and it depends on atmospheric oxygen.

-So heterotrophs depend on photosynthesizing autotrophs for oxygen.
-That dependence is bigger than a food chain; it’s a global atmospheric link.
+So heterotrophs rely on photosynthesizing autotrophs for oxygen.
+It’s more than a food-chain link; it’s a global dependence on the atmosphere.

-It also runs the other way.
+The dependence runs the other way too.
 Photosynthesis requires carbon dioxide.
 Respiration by autotrophs, heterotrophs and decomposers releases carbon dioxide back to the atmosphere or water.
 If carbon dioxide becomes limiting, photosynthesis can slow down.

 Image

 The yearly fluxes are enormous.
 Terrestrial ecosystems fix and release huge quantities of carbon each year through photosynthesis and respiration.
-Even when the two fluxes are nearly balanced, the size of the exchange shows a major interaction between autotrophs and heterotrophs.
+The two fluxes may be nearly balanced, but the size of the exchange still shows a major interaction between autotrophs and heterotrophs.

-Energy transformation makes these biological processes possible: light energy drives photosynthesis, chemical energy in carbon compounds drives respiration, and ATP from respiration powers cellular work.
+This gives a clear example of energy transformation making biological processes possible: light energy drives photosynthesis, chemical energy in carbon compounds drives respiration, and ATP from respiration powers cellular work.

 Matter cycles because atoms are conserved

 A chemical element is a pure substance made of only one type of atom.
-Living organisms need many elements, including carbon, hydrogen, oxygen, nitrogen and phosphorus, plus smaller amounts of elements such as sulfur, calcium, potassium, sodium, magnesium and iron.
+Living organisms need many elements, including carbon, hydrogen, oxygen, nitrogen and phosphorus, as well as smaller amounts of elements such as sulfur, calcium, potassium, sodium, magnesium and iron.

-Ecosystems recycle all elements used by living organisms, not just carbon.
-Atoms come from the abiotic environment, become part of organisms, pass through feeding relationships, and eventually return to the abiotic environment.
-They aren’t used up.
+Ecosystems recycle all elements used by living organisms, not only carbon.
+Organisms take atoms from the abiotic environment, build them into body tissues, pass them on through feeding relationships, and eventually return them to the abiotic environment.
+The atoms don’t get used up.

-Autotrophs mostly obtain elements as inorganic nutrients from air, water or soil.
-Heterotrophs get many elements in organic molecules in food, but they may also take in inorganic ions such as sodium, potassium and calcium.
+Autotrophs get elements mostly as inorganic nutrients from air, water or soil.
+Heterotrophs get many elements in organic molecules in food, though they may also take in inorganic ions such as sodium, potassium and calcium.

 Decomposers matter because they break down dead organisms, dead parts and faeces, releasing elements back into forms that can be used again.
 For example, nitrogen in proteins can return to the environment in simpler nitrogen-containing compounds.
 You do not need the detailed nitrogen cycle here; you do need the principle that decomposers unlock elements from organic matter.